Washing and caring for your fabric and handmade clothes

 Drying –

-tumble dry or dry flat after prewashing depending on how you want to dry it once its a garment.
-Tumble drying can reduce the life and body of your fabric fairly quickly if dried in this way on a regular basis.
+dry as flat as possible after prewashing to prevent the fabric getting stretched.
+You can also tumble dry, though be aware that tumble drying can reduce the life and body of your fabric fairly quickly if used on a regular basis.

 Ironing – warm/hot iron with steam.
 Ironing will also help it to relax out.